Public Pension Underfunding Hits $6 Trillion, But It Should Be Higher

 New Jersey: 207.5 billion

-“The politicization of our public pensions must stop,” said IPFI President Christopher Burnham recently.
-He continued saying, “Without realistic return and mortality rate calculations, the retirement crisis our nation faces will only grow larger.
-This calculator allows plan beneficiaries and taxpayers to see the effects of these miscalculations on their own retirement systems in real time.”
+“The politicization of our public pensions must stop,” IPFI President Christopher Burnham recently said.
+He continued, “Without realistic return and mortality rate calculations, our nation’s retirement crisis will only grow larger.
+This calculator allows plan beneficiaries and taxpayers to see the effects of these miscalculations on their retirement systems in real-time.”

 LEAVE A REPLY